anodot/anodot-python/README.md

 #### Note:
 - All dots and spaces in measurement names and in dimensions are replaced with an underscore `_`
 - When you pass more than 1000 events to the `anodot.send` function they are splitted into chuncks before sending
-- Events shoud be sorted by timestamp in the ascending order
+- Events should be sorted by timestamp in the ascending order

 #### Protocol 2.0